maria-zhuravleva/card-matching-game/README.md

-# Art Card Matching Game
+# Artful Recollections: Canvas Card Quest
-Welcome to the *Art Card Matching Game!* This interactive game combines the joy of art appreciation with the challenge of memory and concentration.
+Welcome to the *Canvas Card Quest!* This interactive game combines the joy of art appreciation with the challenge of memory and concentration.

 ![Alt text](assets/game-screenshot.png)